Why Vancouver is worth the trip

 Vancouver is between mountains and sea

 The special thing about Vancouver is its location between mountains and sea - nature is only a few steps away in this city.
 You can see that clearly from these Viewpoints.
 More tips for beautiful views of Vancouver you can discover here.
-In fact, if you include Stanley Park, it's right in the middle of the city.
-Whether you want to see the totem poles, take a tour of the Seawall with wonderful views of downtown, the harbor entrance or the mountains of north Vancouver, or visit the aquarium with its animals from the northwest coast of America - the park symbolizes what a Vancouver Reise offers: a city between wilderness and civilization.
+If you include Stanley Park, it's actually in the middle of the city.
+No matter whether you want to see the totem poles, take a tour along the Seawall with views of the city center, the harbor entrance or the mountains in the north of Vancouver or visit the aquarium with its animals from the northwest coast of America - the park symbolizes what a Vancouver trip is all about offers.
+A city between wilderness and civilization.
 The Rockies are only two days away. tips for one Route from Vancouver to the Rockies can be found at Gepackt & Los!

 Vancouver in the morning mist © Copyright Ruth Hartnup